I am a writer. My work is centered around creativity, connection, courage and compassion.

 I began a blog and wrote of my experiences with bulimia and low self-esteem.
 I used poetry and creative writing to help me process past demons and current fears.

-Through writing, I found that I was able to connect with others in a meaningful way.
+Through writing, I found I was able to connect with others in a meaningful way.
 For the first time in my life I felt as though I belonged.

 Creativity helped me to understand myself.
 To believe myself.
 To have the courage to claim my own space and share my self-expression.